Free Mind

 "Free Mind" is a song by Nigerian singer and record producer Tems.
-It was released through Leading Vibes Limited on 25 September 2020, as the third track from Tems's debut extended play, For Broken Ears.
-Tems wrote and produced the song, alongside co-producer Omeiza.
-On 21 June 2022, "Free Mind" peaked at number one on the US Afrobeats Songs chart, and in October 2022, reached number 46 on the Billboard Hot 100.
+It first appeared on 25 September 2020 as the third track from Tems's debut extended play, For Broken Ears.
+Tems wrote and produced the song alongside co-producer Omeiza.
+The song debuted on 2 April 2022 at number 5 on the then newly launched Billboard U.S. Afrobeats Songs chart.

+"Free Mind" peaked at number 1 on the US Afrobeats chart in late June, and in October 2022, the song reached number 46 on the Billboard Hot 100.
 It impacted US rhythmic contemporary radio as a single on August 9, 2022.

 Composition

 The Native wrote that "Free Mind" begins with "soft piano keys and a thumping bass" and its "catchy, self-produced (alongside Omeiza) beat sets the foundation for Tems' honest confessional.
 With recurring bass after every four bars, one will find themselves bopping their head to the bounce and in agreement with what she's saying in unison."
 Pulse.ng found that Tems "sings about doubt, fear and the mental strains of tough situations.
 It basically feels like a diary entry by the mentally strained.
 But instead of succumbing, she embraces the peace that comes with a 'Free Mind.'"